+Hepatitis B is a viral infection that causes liver inflammation and damage.
 Inflammation is swelling that occurs when tissues of the body become injured or infected.
-Inflammation can cause organs to not work properly.
+Inflammation can damage organs.

-Who gets hepatitis B?
+Who is more likely to get hepatitis B?

 - have had more than one sex partner in the last 6 months or have a history of sexually transmitted disease